Prevent Mosquito Bites

 Preventing deadly diseases like malaria, dengue, and even yellow fever is as simple as avoiding mosquito bites.
 Yes, these bug-borne diseases can be contracted from a little bite from an infected mosquito.
 But how do you prevent getting bitten by mosquitoes?

 Lucky for us, advancement in technology and medicine has afforded us many solutions to prevent mosquito bites.
 Mosquito repellents are commercially available in drug stores now which come in either lotion or spray forms.
-Aroma lamps for essential oils are also available commercially which you can hang in your home at night to attract and kill mosquitoes and other insects.
-However, I believe that the best solution is home remedies which you can prepare yourself with common household ingredients.
+Ultrasonic Essential Oil Diffusers are also available commercially which you can place anywhere in your home at night to repell unwanted mosquitoes and other insects.

 There are many things in your home, which can be used to effectively repel mosquitoes.